idafchev/idafchev.github.io/_posts/2017-07-11-http_steganography.md

 For those who are not familiar, steganography is (as described in wikipedia) "the practice of concealing a file, message, image, or video within another file, message, image, or video.".
 So it's not only for hiding data in images.

 The way my PoC works is the following:
-- The secret message is a text and is converted to binary format
+- The secret message is a text which is converted to binary format
 - The 1s are encoded as double space and 0s as single space
 - The spaces in the HTTP headers of the request are replaced with double space (1) or single space(0) (no change), depending on the current bit of the binary message
 - If the message is too long, multiple HTTP requests are sent